 Read Also; 10 Most Populated Cities in Nigeria 2021

 This is not just about a multivitamin supplement, all these vitamins and nutrients can be found in an egg and it is way cheaper than those pricey supplements.
 An egg especially the yolk contains a particular amount of cholesterol, but do you know cholesterol is not entirely bad?

 According to research, cholesterol can be found in every cell of your body.
 This waxy and fat-like substance plays an important role in digestion and vitamin D production, it also helps generate steroid hormones like testosterone, estrogen, and cortisol.

-Also, there are 2 types of Cholesterol; Low-density Lipoproteins (LDL) also known as bad cholesterol and High-density Lipoproteins (HDL) the good cholesterol.
-You can read the differences between the 2 types of cholesterol explained by the American heart associations.
+Also, there are 2 types of Cholesterol; Low-density Lipoproteins (LDL) also known as bad cholesterol, and High-density Lipoproteins (HDL) good cholesterol.
+You can read the differences between the 2 types of cholesterol explained by the American Heart Association.

 In the case of dietary cholesterol; several studies prove that eggs don’t increase the risk of heart disease.
 Below you will find the benefits you can get from eating eggs.

 1. Eggs Keep you Full and Help with Weight Loss.